Tasneemsherif/Serverless-To-Do-App/README.md

 # Serverless-To-Do-App

 A fully serverless task management system hosted entirely on AWS.
-This project demonstrates a clean serverless backend using AWS Lambda, API Gateway, and DynamoDB, along with a modern frontend hosted on S3 and CloudFront.
+This project demonstrates a clean serverless backend using AWS Lambda, API Gateway, and DynamoDB, along with a frontend hosted on S3.

 ---